ryantd42/NY-Legislative-Git/2023/S3252A-2023/bill.md

  with subdivision three-e of this section.
-The date  or  dates  by  which applications for an abatement pursuant to this section shall be made for the  fiscal  years  beginning  in  calendar  years two thousand fourteen through two thousand [twenty-two] TWENTY-FOUR shall  be  established  by the  commissioner  of  finance by rule, provided that such date or dates shall not be later than the fifteenth day of February for such  calendar years.
+The date  or  dates  by  which applications for an abatement pursuant to this section shall be made for the  fiscal  years  beginning  in  calendar  years two thousand fourteen through two thousand [twenty-two] TWENTY-SIX shall be established by the commissioner of finance by rule, provided that such date or dates  shall not be later than the fifteenth day of February for such calendar years.
   § 4.
 This act shall take effect immediately.